Effective VAT planning aims to ensure that VAT is relatively painless, and that you are reclaiming as much as possible

-Since April 2016 all small businesses (and personal tax payers) have their own online tax account where they can view tax transactions across the range of business taxes including Self Assessment, Corporation Tax, VAT and PAYE for employers and make payments at any time.
+All small businesses (and personal tax payers) now have their own online tax account where they can view tax transactions across the range of business taxes including Self Assessment, Corporation Tax, VAT and PAYE for employers and make payments at any time.

 VAT returns and record-keeping can be time-consuming.
 Smaller businesses may be able to reduce the paperwork (and in some cases their costs) by opting for one of the simplified VAT accounting schemes.

 If you aren't required to register for VAT, you can avoid the paperwork.
 But it may be worth registering voluntarily if you pay significant amounts of VAT on your purchases.
 Provided your customers do not mind being charged VAT (eg if they are VAT-registered businesses) and you do not sell exempt supplies, registering will allow you to reclaim the VAT you pay.

 There can be added VAT complications, for example, for businesses that sell VAT-exempt supplies, for company cars, and for purchases of supplies that are also used privately.
 Different VAT rules also apply for international trade, especially if you trade in 'digital goods'.
 It's worth taking VAT advice, particularly if any of these apply to you.

 Finally, it's worth mentioning that VAT problems are not uncommon and you should also expect a VAT inspection by HMRC from time to time.
 You should certainly take advice if you have any concerns relating to VAT.

 To help you get started with VAT, HMRC have produced a helpful online guide.
 As you work through the guide, it will give you information about whether or not you need to register for VAT and how to do this.

 If you are already registered for VAT, find out more in the HMRC guide: VAT - how VAT works.